spliichx/spliichx/README.md

 **About Me**

-Motivated Data & Analytics professional with over 5 years of experience in Machine Learning, Big Data, and Artificial Intelligence.
-I am results-driven, customer-oriented, and passionate about leveraging data to solve real-world problems.
-My core strengths lie in predictive modeling, data processing, and statistical analysis using tools like Python, R, and SQL.
-I'm also experienced in working across cloud platforms and deploying scalable data solutions.
+Data & Analytics professional with 5+ years of experience turning complex data into actionable insights.
 ---

 <h3 align="left">Connect with me:</h3>